earthbucks/nutorch/README.md

 **Data analysis on the command line.**

+Nutorch is a [Nushell](https://github.com/nushell/nushell) plugin that wraps [tch-rs](https://github.com/LaurentMazare/tch-rs), which itself is a wrapper for libtorch, the C++ backend of [PyTorch](https://pytorch.org/).

+In other words, Nutorch is the same thing as PyTorch, but in Nushell.
+(Or, at least, that is the goal!
+Currently, not all of PyTorch's functionality is fully implemented.)

+Because Nushell is a shell, not just a programming language, this makes it possible to operate on tensors on your GPU directly from the command line, making Nutorch one of the most convenient ways to do data analysis if you spend a lot of time in the terminal.

 ## Garbage Collection

 After installing the plugin, you may want to lengthen the garbage collection